5agado/conversation-analyzer/README.md

     2012.06.18 17:27:42 SENDER_2 Message text from sender2

 ## Usage
-Each of the three components (i.e. scraper, parser, analyzer) can be run separately.
-The analyzer can be accessed via the *main.py* script contained in the *src* folder.
-It will log a set of basic stats for the overall conversation.
-Scraper ( *conversationScraper.py* ) and parser ( *conversationParser.py* ) are instead inside the *util* folder.
+Run

+     python setup.py install

+You will then be able to run scraper and parser via the `conversation-scraper` and `conversation-parser` commands.

-For each see the help menu (-h or --help) for a detailed usage description.
+See the following sections for a quick overview of the necessary steps, and check the help menu (-h or --help) for a detailed usage description.

-Basic configurations for all modules can be managed via the *config.ini* file.
-The location of the config file to be used should be passed via *--config* argument.

-### Requirements
-The only additional requirement for parser and scraper is the *requests* package.
-For the analyzer I used Conda; *requirements.txt* is the exported environment file.
-See [here](http://conda.pydata.org/docs/using/envs.html#share-an-environment) for a guide on how to manage Conda environments.

 ## Scraper
 In order to access Facebook conversations the following parameters are required: *cookie* and *fb_dtsg* and conversation ID.